sarahbonnin/CRG_RIntroduction/vector.md

 # both ends (1 and 6) are included
 ```

-* Character vectors

- + Each element is between (single or double) quotes.
+* Character vectors:  Each element is entered between (single or double) quotes.

 | mRNA | miRNA | snoRNA | lncRNA |